Food intolerances are notoriously difficult to test for.

 is a natural antihistamine, as well as having antiseptic properties to help purge infections.
 The essential oil has been shown to have antimicrobial activity against a host of different bacteria and fungi.

-from Jeanie Lerche Davis on WebMD
+from Jeanie Lerche Davis

 is considered a superfood -- whether it's black, green, white, or oolong tea.
 All those tea types come from the same tea plant, Camellia sinensis.
 The leaves are simply processed differently.
 Green tea leaves are not fermented; they are withered and steamed.
 Black tea and oolong tea leaves undergo crushing and fermenting processes.